 Grandmaster Yasser Seirawan famously stated that “it was an incredibly refined move, of defending while ahead to cut out any hint of countermoves”.

-It was only FIFTEEN years later when one of IBM’s designers said that the move was the result of a bug in the Deep Blue software.
+It was only FIFTEEN years later when one of IBM’s designers revealed that the move was the result of a bug in the Deep Blue software.

-This revelation only came to light when it was published by Nate Silver, a renowned statistician and journalist for the New York Times, in his book The Signal and the Noise.
-In an interview with Murray Campbell, one of the three IBM computer scientists who designed Deep Blue, Murray revealed that the machine simply picked a move at random due to its inability to select a move in that specific moment.
+This IBM Deep Blue bug revelation only came to light when it was published by Nate Silver, a renowned statistician and journalist for the New York Times, in his book The Signal and the Noise.
+In an interview with Murray Campbell, one of the three IBM computer scientists who designed Deep Blue, Murray explained that the machine simply picked a move at random due to its inability to select a move in that specific moment.

-The IBM Deep Blue team did make tweaks between games so that any mistakes were surely not to be repeated.
-The only problem was that this random move sent Kasparov into a complete frenzy and there was no one to fix this bug.
-He immediately thought it was a move of superior intelligence and not just a random bug.
+The IBM Deep Blue team did make tweaks between games so that any mistakes would not to be repeated.
+The only problem was that this random move — a bug — sent Kasparov into a complete frenzy, and there was no one to fix this bug.
+He immediately thought it was a move of superior intelligence and not just a random software bug.

-It’s hard to figure out the lesson to be learned from this story.
-For humans, try not to panic in the face of ambiguity because some things just happen and not for any specific reason.
-For developers, it turns out that not all bugs are harmful bugs!
+We see a couple of takeaways from this story.
+First, don’t panic in the face of uncertainty like Kasparov — some things just happen.
+Second, for developers, it turns out that not all bugs are harmful bugs.